 If your symptoms persist for a longer time than 15 minutes with constant high body temperature, it can be a serious sign and you may need a doctor immediately.

 In severe cases of heat exhaustion, it can lead to heatstroke especially if you have an internal body temperature of 103 degrees Fahrenheit or higher.
 In this case, you immediately need medical attention.

 Keep observing the symptoms you are facing, especially for flushed skin, vomiting, and cognitive behaviour.

 Also, make sure you consult your doctor regarding any prescription medications you might be consuming as these can also contribute to heat exhaustion by increasing the body temperature.

-Electrolyte drinks play a very important role in treating heat exhaustion, taking into consideration the fact that dehydration is also a potential accomplice with heat exhaustion.
+Electrolyte drinks play a very important role in treating heat exhaustion, taking into consideration the fact that dehydration is also a potential accomplice to heat exhaustion.

 When you suffer from heat exhaustion, you sweat profusely leading to a great amount of electrolyte and fluid loss from the body.
 Water alone may not be able to make up for all the loss, especially electrolytes.

 So you will need sports and energy drinks to replenish the minerals that were lost from sweating.
 Natural and artificial electrolyte drinks provide a more concentrated and targeted amount of electrolytes ( also keeping caution as they have excess sugar too).

 Obviously, making them your primary go-to drink would not be a healthy choice, but within hot weather and heat exhaustive environments, one energy drink a day is just fine to consume.
 It will be a better decision if you choose the natural electrolyte drinks like:

 Heat exhaustion is common and can happen to anyone in general.
 However, if you lag in taking the right step and efforts on time to treat it, it can lead to heat strokes which are far worse.